 For GTD, the extent of surgery depends on the stage of the tumor.
 Common surgical options include:

 Suction dilation and curettage (D&C).
 During D&C, the doctor dilates the cervix and removes the tissues inside the uterus using a small vacuum-like device.
 After that, the walls of the uterus are scraped to remove any remaining molar tissue.
 The patient may receive a drug called oxytocin that helps the uterus contract to normal size.
 A D&C is used when there is a molar pregnancy and allows for preservation of future fertility.
 Side effects may include some vaginal bleeding, infection, scarring inside the uterus, cramping, and blood clots.
-Talk with your health care team about what to expect from this procedure.
+Talk with your health care team about what to expect from this procedure and how side effects can be managed.

 Hysterectomy.A hysterectomy is the removal of the uterus and uterine cervix.
 In most cases of GTD, a hysterectomy is not necessary because a cure is possible with other treatments, including D&C and chemotherapy (see below).
-A hysterectomy is usually recommended to reduce the risk of recurrence or to treat a tumor type of PSTT or ETT.
+A hysterectomy is usually recommended to reduce the risk of recurrence or to treat a placental-site trophoblastic tumor (PSTT) or epithelioid trophoblastic tumor (ETT).
 Types of hysterectomy include:

 There are different techniques used to perform a hysterectomy, including a traditional incision in the stomach or a technique that uses several smaller incisions, called a laparoscopic hysterectomy.
 Side effects may include pain, bleeding, and infection.
 Talk with your health care team about possible side effects and how they can be relieved.
 Pregnancy is not possible after a hysterectomy.

-Following surgery for GTD, the patient's hCG level (see Diagnosis) will be monitored with blood tests to make sure that it returns to normal levels.
-If the hCG level remains high or increases after an initial drop, it may mean that tumor cells are still present, either in a portion of the original tumor—called a persistent or invasive mole—and/or the GTD has spread to another area.
+Following surgery for GTD, the patient's human chorionic gonadotropin (hCG) level (see Diagnosis) will be monitored with blood tests to make sure that it returns to normal levels.
+If the hCG level remains high or increases after an initial drop, it may mean that tumor cells are still present, either in a portion of the original tumor—called a persistent or invasive mole—and/or in another area that the GTD has spread to.
 If this occurs, additional treatment such as chemotherapy will be recommended.
 If the GTD surgery shows the presence of choriocarcinoma, chemotherapy is started immediately.
 Choriocarcinoma is cancerous and always needs chemotherapy.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

-Systemic therapy is the use of medication to destroy cancer cells.
-This type of medication is given through the bloodstream to reach cancer cells throughout the body.
-Systemic therapies are generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
+This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
 A gynecologic oncologist may also give chemotherapy to treat GTD.

 Chemotherapy is the type of systemic therapy used for GTD.
 Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
-Chemotherapy is usually very effective in treating a molar pregnancy and some types of GTN, but it is not as effective with PSTT and ETT.
-Sometimes, chemotherapy is used as a single treatment, and in other cases, it may be combined with surgery.
+Chemotherapy is usually very effective in treating a molar pregnancy and some types of gestational trophoblastic neoplasia (GTN), but it is not as effective with PSTT and ETT.
+Sometimes, chemotherapy is used as a single treatment, and in other cases, it may be combined with surgery (see above).

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 Common drugs used in chemotherapy for GTD include: